tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ### Finding Selectors

 To open the Selector Playground, click the <Icon name="crosshairs"></Icon>
-button next to the URL at the top of the Cypress test-runner.
+button next to the URL at the top of the Cypress test runner.
 Hover over elements in your app to preview a unique selector for that element in the tooltip.